BiglySoftware/BiglyBT-Android/README.md

 <a href="https://f-droid.org/packages/com.biglybt.android.client/" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="90"/></a>

-This is fork of [Vuze Remote for Android](https://svn.vuze.com/public/android/remote/trunk/VuzeRemoteProject/).
+This is fork of [Vuze Remote for Android](https://svn.vuze.com/public/android/remote/trunk/VuzeRemoteProject/), which stopped development in early 2017.

-## Status
+## Contributing

-Released!

-## What's New since Vuze Remote for Android 2.6.1

-* Collapsable Grouping headers for torrents, such as
-  * "Active", "Inactive", "Active Today", "LastActive" when sorting by active
-  * xx% to xx% complete when sorting by complete
-  * General file groups of "1", "many", "hundreds", "thousands" when sorting by file count
-* Fixed launching of files from local Vuze Core on Android N
+### Spread the Word

+As a user, the most important thing you can do to help us is to spread the word of BiglyBT.
+BiglyBT is fairly unknown.
+Mentioning BiglyBT on your favorite tracker site, blog, wiki, facebook, social media sites, and to friends would help us a lot.
+Don't get discouraged.

+Other people will have different client preferences than you, and they will often feel attacked when someone talks about a client that isn't theirs.
+Try to keep discussions positive and informative!
+We want to co-exist with all clients, since all clients can help share.

+### Translations

+Our translations for BiglyBT for Android are typically behind compared to BiglyBT core translations.
+Our Android project only has a couple of dozen languages, compared to the 40+ in BiglyBT core, and most of them are terribly incomplete.

+Preferably, we'd love it if your native language wasn't English, however, anyone fluent in another language is very much appreciated.

+To join in on the translations, please visit our [BiglyBT-Android CrowdIn](https://crowdin.com/project/biglybt-android) project.
+Translations are open to anyone with a CrowdIn account.
+If you would like to translate into a language that isn't listed, please let us know by creating a GitHub Issue and we will add it!

+### Code Style

+We use the plugin [Eclipse Code Formatter](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter) to format the code, with the scheme in [BiglyBT/PreferencesJavaCodeStyleFormatter.xml](BiglyBT/PreferencesJavaCodeStyleFormatter.xml)

 ## Building

 ### Initial Steps

 Using Android Studio's Import Project from Version control will **not** work, since the feature doesn't handle git submodules.
+(Note: this might be fixed in IntelliJ 2018.3 via [Bug 64024](https://youtrack.jetbrains.com/issue/IDEA-64024), however the latest AS 3.3 uses 2018.2.2).

 1. From the command line, run the following: